DEViantUA/EnkaCard/readmeFile/dark/README.md

 ## EnkaCard
 An asynchronous module and API that allows you to connect to your bot the generation of Genshin character cards from the Enka.Network website. <br><br>
-:white_medium_square: 5 templates to choose from.<br>
+* 5 templates to choose from.<br>
-:white_medium_square: 2 profile templates.<br>
+* 2 profile templates.<br>
-:white_medium_square: Customization of all cards with background adaptation.
+* Customization of all cards with background adaptation.

 ## Full Documentation:
   - [Documentation EnkanetworkCard](https://deviantua.github.io/EnkaCard-Documentation/)